AlessandroBoschiPolimi/nmpde-projects/README.md

 - `b <9 space separated integers>`:
 - `anfun <int>,<int>,<int> <int>,<int>,<int> <int>,<int>,<int>`:

-There is very little validation on the input, pls be gentle.

 #### Options

 Before the `-----` division line some options can be added: